Fees and Payments

 - Payment of remaining fees as outlined in the tuition fee invoice issued each trimester, due by the first day of that trimester.

-- FEE-HELP and VET Student Loan (for approved programs and eligible students only).
+- FEE-HELP (for approved programs and eligible students only).

 2022 DOMESTIC AND INTERNATIONAL FEE SCHEDULE